Harry & Meghan: Audience viewership

 The series has received the highest UK viewing ratings for any Netflix show in 2022.
 According to BARB, its first episode recorded 2.4 million views during its first day on Netflix.
 This figure not only marks the biggest one-day audience for any Netflix show since BARB began monitoring the streaming service in October 2022, but it is also over double the viewership of The Crown's first episode of its fifth season (1.1 million).
 The second episode had 1.5 million streams, while the third installment managed 800,000.
 The docuseries holds the record for the biggest debut for a Netflix documentary with a total 81.6 million hours watched on its first four days of availability, amounting to more than 28 million households.
 It was watched for 97.7 million hours between December 12–18, during which its second volume became available.
-The show amassed 1.27 billion minutes of viewing time in the United Staes during its premiere week, followed by 1.69 billion minutes for the week of December 12–18.
+The show amassed 1.27 billion minutes of viewing time in the United States during its premiere week, followed by 1.69 billion minutes for the week of December 12–18.
 It ranked fourth on Nielsen's weekly streaming rankings during its first week before rising to the second position in the following week.
 In January 2023, the series was announced as Netflix's second-highest ranked documentary ever.

 Critical response

-The review aggregator website Rotten Tomatoes reported a 42% approval rating with an average rating of 5.5/10, based on 26 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 45% approval rating with an average rating of 5.7/10, based on 31 critic reviews.
 The website's critics consensus reads, "While Harry & Meghan is one of the most intimate glimpses yet into the famous couple, this overlong docuseries offers more overexposure than genuine illumination."
 Metacritic, which uses a weighted average, assigned a score of 56 out of 100 based on 12 critics, indicating "mixed or average reviews".

+Zach Schonfeld, writing in The Guardian about the way controversial documentaries about celebrities were increasingly being suppressed in favour of dull, sanitised, authorised versions, said "Netflix's Harry & Meghan, a six-hour exercise in brand management, made with their own production company, may represent the nadir.
+As Edelman put it, viewers are 'being served slop'."